Welcome All Beekeeping Enthusiasts

 The Treasure Valley Beekeepers Club provides a great opportunity for everyone with an interest in bees to come & gather great resources and knowledge about the honeybee.
 Practical knowledge, workshops and demonstrations are provided throughout the year.
 At every meeting, we discuss important bee topics, along with a Q & A with experienced beekeepers.
 Everyone is welcome!
 To become a club member, come to any meeting to sign up.
 Dues are $10.00/yr or $15.00 for a family/yr.
 If you can't make our next meeting; you can download, print, fill out and mail in our registration form.
 The mailing address is located on the form.

-We meet the third Tuesday of most every month (unless we have a field trip) at 6:30 pm, in Boise at:
+We meet the third Tuesday of most every month (unless we have a field trip, a Pub Swarm, etc.) at 6:30 pm, in Boise at:

 401 Brazil St. (off Sunrise Rim, near Vista and I-84)